Achievement School District, Tenn.

 “If you create the right expectations for kids, get a group of adults who believe in what kids can achieve and provide the right support and environment, any kid — any kid — can go to college,” Barbic said.

-Known for his seemingly boundless energy and friendly, frank conversation-style, Barbic brings the same level of determination to his present role heading Tennessee’s Achievement School District.
-The statewide system, modeled after Louisiana’s Recovery School District, seeks to turn around some of the state’s lowest-performing schools.
+Known for his seemingly boundless energy and friendly, frank conversation-style, Barbic brought the same level of determination to his role heading Tennessee’s Achievement School District.
+The statewide system, modeled after Louisiana’s Recovery School District, seeks to turn around the state’s lowest-performing schools.

-But ASD’s plan extends beyond incremental growth.
-Here, Barbic again set audacious goals from the outset: Improve the bottom 5 percent of schools in Tennessee — while maintaining their zoned student enrollment — such that they would perform among the top 25 percent of the state’s schools within five years.
+But ASD’s plan extended beyond incremental growth.
+Here, Barbic again set audacious goals from the outset: Improve the bottom 5 percent of schools in Tennessee — while maintaining their zoned student enrollment — such that they would perform among the top 25 percent of the state’s schools.

 To staff these schools, Barbic and his team didn’t just launch a search for excellent teachers.
 They also joined forces with the county school district, local university and other partners to transform the local educator pipeline and help turn Memphis into Teacher Town USA.

 “We need people who know how to bring their A-game,” said Barbic, sounding as much like a football coach as a school system leader.
-“You have to have a critical mass of strong teachers to get the quality of instruction that our kids need in the ASD, in local charters and in Shelby County Schools.
-We’re committed to growing and supporting great teachers.
-The power of that is how you transform a school and a community.”
+“You have to have a critical mass of strong teachers to get the quality of instruction that our kids need — in the ASD, in local charters and in Shelby County Schools.
+The power of growing and supporting great teachers is how you transform a school and a community.”

 In addition, the ASD attracted top-flight school leaders and operators — with final selections made by community and parent advisory councils — and offered them more autonomy on school-level decision making in exchange for results.
-Barbic considers empowerment one of his main duties.
-As he puts it, “The central work isn’t happening in the central office.
-The central work is happening in the classroom with kids and teachers, and our job is to be the support team.”
+Barbic considered empowerment one of his main charges.
+As he put it, “The central work doesn't happen in the central office.
+The central work happens in the classroom with kids and teachers, and our job is to be the support team.”

-Barbic’s approach has helped the ASD win praise from a broad array of Memphians, even among those who were initially skeptical.
-Former school board member Sara Lewis, an early vocal critic, now calls him a good friend and says she has come to admire Barbic for being “truly committed to changing the face of public education in Memphis and all over Tennessee.”
+Barbic’s approach helped the ASD win praise from a broad array of Memphians, even among those who were initially skeptical.
+Former school board member Sara Lewis, an early vocal critic, now calls him a good friend and came to admire Barbic for being “truly committed to changing the face of public education in Memphis and all over Tennessee.”